PramodMunaweera/C-Programming-Noob-to-Proficient/01_Getting_started/getting_started.md

 **Compiling and Executing the code**
-1. Save the code as a .c file (e.g., main.c).
+1. Save the code as a .c file (ex: main.c).

 2. Lets use GCC to compile the code.